-RCCs and QRTPs shall follow the food policy/availability as outlined in their licensing regulations.
-Youth placed in an RCC or QRTP should be given at least three meals a day with snacks.
-Meals and basic snacks shall not be required to be earned unless it is in addition to the food required by licensing regulations.
+RCCs shall follow the food policy/availability as outlined in DCF 52.
+Youth placed in an RCC should be given at least three meals a day plus snacks.
+Meals and basic snacks shall not be required to be earned unless it is in addition to the food required by licensing rule.
 Youth may also be allowed to purchase and eat additional snacks to their liking, as appropriate.

-Youth with dietary or cultural practices should have a plan outlined in the youth's treatment plan to ensure all dietary expectations are followed.
+Youth with dietary, religious, or cultural practices should have a plan outlined in the youth's treatment plan to ensure all dietary expectations are followed.
 Youth with dietary restrictions due to medical reasons should have a plan outlined in their file and all refusals to follow the dietary plan should be documented and shared with the youth's case management team, FPT, and medical care team.
 If a youth needs to take food or a specific drink with her/his/their medications, that shall be allowed and documented.
+For youth with dietary needs based on their religious or cultural practices, the facility should ensure food is acceptable based on the guidelines in that religious or culture.
+This includes having an outside source prepare the food/meals and proper storage of the food/meals.

-RCCs and QRTPs shall ensure their kitchen/cooking areas are clean and well-stocked, and that food is not expired.
-For facilities that have kitchen areas on the unit, RCC and QRTP staff should ensure all safety measures are followed to avoid any injuries.
+RCCs shall ensure their kitchen/cooking areas are clean and well-stocked, and that food is not expired.
+For facilities that have kitchen areas on the unit, RCC staff should ensure all safety measures are followed to avoid any injuries.
 If any food is kept in locked areas for storage due to overflow or dietary needs, youth shall have access to other food options.

-In RCC and QRTP settings where youth help in the preparation of meals or snacks, the RCC or QRTP staff should always implement safety measures and proper supervision.
+In RCC settings where youth help in the preparation of meals or snacks, the RCC staff should always implement safety measures and proper supervision.
 The youth's treatment plans should also reflect the independent living skill outline and documentation of the youth's ability to perform the tasks in the kitchen area.